gre/gre/posts/2021-08-29-the-day-after-pattern-03.md

 ## Designed rarity of Pattern 03

-There were a few elements that were covered yesterday and that play an important stake yesterday.
+There were a few elements that were covered yesterday (check the [Pre-release article](/2021/08/pattern-03)) and that took an important part yesterday.

 ### Crosshatch shape